 How Good Scuba Fins Impact your Diving

 After all, diving has nothing to do with speed.
 You’re not down there to have races with your buddies or try to outswim fish.
-The joy is to explore the life under water and to have a chance to take in the sights.
+The joy is to explore life underwater and to have a chance to take in the sights.

 The flexibility of the fins does have a huge impact on your air consumption.
-Stiff blades will actually make you work harder and as such force you to burn through your air faster.
-As we all know, that’s a bad thing as we’re striving to conserve energy and with that extend the time we can be under water.
+Stiff blades will actually make you work harder.
+They force you to burn through your air faster.
+As we all know, that’s a bad thing as we’re striving to conserve energy and with that extend the time we can be underwater.

 Make sure you pick a pair of good dive fins that fit you tight.
 You will have an easier time maneuvering while needing less air.
 It will make your dive a lot more enjoyable!